babiloof/OpenAI-Bot/README.md

 # OpenAI-Bot
-Discord bot for the guild "The Boring guild"
+Discord bot for the guild "The Boring Guild"